appfair/App/docs/index.md

 <a href="#screenshots"><img style="width: 50%;" align="right" alt="The App Fair.app showing the catalog entry for the Blender project" src="screenshots/screenshot_00-mac-dark-3078x2044.png" /></a>

-Browse, download and install native apps from a vast catalog of both free and commercial desktop and mobile applications.
+Browse, download and install apps from a vast catalog of macOS desktop and mobile applications.
 The App Fair provides access to thousands of third-party apps through the community “Homebrew Casks” catalog, as well as all the free and open-source apps created using the appfair.net distribution platform.

 {% assign browsers = '